ananya-singh-baghel/CovFind/README.md

 to the patient.
 Using Convolution neural network, the suspected patient’s CT scan can be distinguished between a Non COVID patient and a COVID-19 patient.
-As COVID-19 is an ongoing and new pandemic, the available datasets are insufficient and imbalanced to train the model effectively, To deal with the data scarcity problem two strategies are used
+As COVID-19 is an ongoing and new pandemic, the available datasets are insufficient and imbalanced to train the model effectively, To deal with the data scarcity problem two strategies are used.

 1) TransferLearning

 where pre-trained neural network are re-trained to fit other dataset, This approach achieves greater performance with datasets of a limited size.
-The Literature Survey done above also shows that through transfer learning effective performance can be achieved when compared to any other method.
-Transfer Learning is an approach
-The main application of transfer learning is the classification of medical images for emerging diseases due to the limited availability of samples, Transfer learning has the benefit that the training time of the model decreases and
+The Literature Survey done above also shows that through transfer learning effective performance can be achieved when compared toany other method.
+Transfer Learning is an approach The main application of transfer learning is the classification of medical images for emerging diseases due to the limited availability of samples, Transfer learning has the benefit that the training time of the model decreases and